solana-labs/solana-program-library/docs/src/stake-pool/fees.md

 title: Fees
 ---

-The stake pool program provides managers many options for making the pool financially viable, predominantly through fees.
+Operators of stake pools should take time to understand the purpose of each fee and think about them carefully to ensure that the pool cannot be abused.

 There are five different sources of fees.

 ### Epoch Fee